 This applies to students with a booking in both University locations and with our Partner providers.

 If you are an International student and have applied by 31 July, you will be guaranteed accommodation for your first year of study.

 Offers will be sent between 12 August and early September.
 The time period to accept your offer and make payment will be seven days (as opposed to the usual four days).

 After booking your room, you will be able to choose an arrival timeslot for your new home.

 Timeslot options will be carefully spaced out to ensure that only a limited number of people are arriving to campus at one time.

-We expect social distancing will be required in your accommodation.
+If social distancing is required in your accommodation then we already have experience of how to operate all of our accommodation sites with guidance in place.
 We will abide by the 1m plus rule throughout campus, and reminders will be provided through clear and concise signage.

 Before you arrive, you'll be able to undertake a full online induction experience.

 Your accommodation pass will include information on your accommodation and the support available, as well as information specific to Coronavirus, and the responsibilities we have to each other.